cloudmesh-community/fa18-523-88/project-report/report.md

     - When the user presses the run button, they will be prompted to select an image to be processed.
 Once complete, a prompt will appear and a results text file will have been generated in the same directory as the .py script.

-Sample of a GUI Screen +@fig:88-gui:
++@fig:88-gui This is an example of the GUI screen.

 ![alt text](images/GUI.PNG){#fig:88-gui}